ctzurcanu/ritual/dArc/JoanOfArc_Supermaiden.md

 Slime and the mud
 I
 Don't know how to thank her
-I don't know why she made me king
+I don't know why she made me lead

 She's a girl
 She's just a girl
 She is not a Christ
 She's just the same
-As any other paysanne
+As any other celebrity
-she scares me so
+She scares me so
 While she's scattered ashes
-Will she let me be?
+Will she let me free?
 Will she forgive
 Will she forgive me too?
-Does she still care for France?
+Does she still care for her Followers?
 My mind is
 It's in darkness